stolostron/rhacm-docs/security/create_image_vuln.md

 Your image vulnerability policy is deleted.

-View a sample of an image vulnerability policy, see _Image vulnerability policy sample_ on the [Policy samples page](policy_samples_intro.md).
+View a sample of an image vulnerability policy, see _Image vulnerability policy sample_ on the [Image vulnerability policy](image_vuln_policy.md) page.
 See [Kubernetes configuration policy controller](config_policy_ctrl.md) to learn about other policies that are monitored by the Kubernetes configuration policy controller.
 See [Manage security policies](manage_policy_overview.md) to manage other policies.